 - class lino.modlib.uploads.AreaUploads¶

-Mixin for tables of uploads where the area is known.
-Inherited by
+Mixin for tables of upload files where the upload area is known.

-The summary displays the uploads related to this controller as a list grouped by uploads type.
+The summary displays the upload files as a list grouped by uploads type.

 - class lino.modlib.uploads.MyUploads¶

-Shows my uploads (i.e. those whose author is the current user).
+Shows my uploads (i.e. those whose author is the requesting user).